Making medicine safe for your child

 - Store medicines (and supplements) safely out of your child’s reach, preferably in a locked cabinet.

 - If you suspect an overdose take your child to your local A&E immediately, bringing the medicine with you.
-If you have concerns about the dose you should give your child, speak to your doctor or pharmacist or call NHS Direct on 0845 46 47.
+If you have concerns about the dose you should give your child, speak to your doctor or pharmacist or call NHS Direct.

 - Glue ear: It’s a surprisingly common condition, affecting about 75% of children by age three.
 Supernanny expert Dr David Albert explains what to do if your child is affected…